-BERN, Switzerland — The world is on fire.
+BERN, Switzerland (AN) — The world is on fire.
 Adults failed to stop it, so they should get out of the way and let children lead.
 A protest movement of youth who feel betrayed by adult inaction on climate change has been taking wing, spreading that message worldwide.

 Hundreds of students marched in the Swiss capital as part of the Fridays for Future groundswell movement, also known as Youth for Climate and Youth Strike 4 Climate.
 Their strikes were not affiliated with any political party, but they helped rally support for efforts by international organizations to promote global cutbacks in carbon emissions.

 Around Bern's main train station, thundering cheers went up around the lunch hour where hundreds of students were gathered.
 Similar youth demonstrations to raise awareness of climate change were held simultaneously in other Swiss cities and abroad.

 They strode through the streets with banners like "System Change Not Climate Change," "System Change Now!" and "You've Run Out of Excuses, We Are Running Out of Time!"
 In Federal Square, outside Swiss Parliament, they halted to raise their voices in protest.

 "We are all here, we are students and we are against the climate change.
 We are against capitalism, against these politicians who destroy our world," said an 18-year-old student in Bern who identified himself as Emma Goldwoman.

 "These rich people, with a lot of force and a lot of money, these are exactly the people who destroy our world and they will never solve our problems in the world, never," he added.
 "We should take it on ourselves for solving these problems."